What you should know about charcoal tablets for dogs

 The correct dosage

-For charcoal tablets to fully develop their effect, the dosage must be correct.
+In order for charcoal tablets to develop their full effect, the dosage must be correct.

 The first option you have is to get a Prepare emergency rations from your vet lets.
 Then you are always prepared for an emergency.
 Alternatively, of course, the Manufacturer information on the packaging or the package insert.
 As a basic Rule of thumb applies to charcoal tablets: